Yasmani Grandal Player Props: White Sox vs. Reds

 Yasmani Grandal At The Plate

-- He has hit a long ball in 10.3% of his games this year, and 2.8% of his trips to the dish.
+- Looking at the 30 games he has played this season, he's hit a long ball in three of them (10.0%), and in 2.7% of his trips to the plate.

-- In seven games this year (24.1%), Grandal has picked up an RBI, including two games with multiple runs batted in.
+- In seven games this season (23.3%), Grandal has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.